kaionabuco/shoui520.github.io/docs/routine.md

 # 30 Day Japanese (UsagiSpoon)

-A guide/routine to help people learn Japanese from scratch with the immersion method.

-This guide was made to be followed in order.
-Most of the decisions have already been made for you.

-The routines are split into days.
-Each day has tasks that you need to do.
+This is a guide/routine to help people learn Japanese from scratch with the immersion method.
+This guide was made to be followed in order, most of the decisions have already been made for you.
+The routine is split into days, and each day has tasks that you need to do.

-What you'll expect to know at the end of the 30 days:
+What you should expect to know at the end of the 30 days:

 - An understanding of the most common Japanese grammar patterns.
 - A vocabulary of at least 500 words.